sanchitdilipjain/aws-glue-databrew/docs/index.md

        <img src="images/image10.png" class="inline"/>

-       The Grid view presents Columns in the dataset, different Data type of each column,a Summary of the range of values that have been found, and Statistical distribution for numerical columns
+       The Grid view presents Columns in the dataset, different Data type of each column, a Summary of the range of values that have been found, and Statistical distribution for numerical columns

     2. Select the Schema tab.
 In this view, you will be presented with statistics about the data values in each column.